 If you’re in the market for a new flat roof installation or replacement, there are four different types to choose from.
-Flat roofs provide many benefits to the everyday homeowner, such as high affordability, extra usable space, more versatile interior design opportunities and better accessibility when cleaning gutters, making repairs or installing things like satellite dishes or solar panels.
+Flat roofs provide many benefits to the everyday homeowner, such as high affordability, extra usable space, more versatile interior design opportunities and better accessibility when cleaning gutters, making repairs like services offered by Denver gutter repair companies or installing things like satellite dishes or solar panels, much easier.

 Flat roofs are typically paired with a 10- to 20-year warranty but can last up to 25 years or longer if properly installed and maintained.

 A built-up roof provides the traditional form of hot-tar-gravel and is constructed from three or more piles of waterproof material alternated with hot tar and ballasted by a smooth layer of river stone.
 In the past, BURs consisted of simple tar paper, however, these types of roofs are shifting with the use more complex materials such as fiberglass membranes.

 Pros of a BUR: When you choose a BUR, you get excellent protection from fires, as well as an attractive place for windows and decks that overlook the roof.
 It’s also one of the most affordable options of the four flat roof types.